 Reactive Attachment Disorder Symptoms

-At its core, RAD is a disorder that impairs social functioning.
-Compared to those without the condition, individuals with reactive attachment disorder will display more behavioral and psychosocial issues.
-Here are some of the symptoms :
+At its core, RAD is a disorder that impairs social functioning, among other symptoms that can greatly interfere with a child’s ability to function with ease.
+Compared to those without the condition, individuals with reactive attachment disorder tend to display more behavioral and psychosocial concerns, which can manifest in childhood and adulthood. include the following:

-Some of these reactive attachment disorder symptoms may only be more apparent past the age of 5; however, there are warning signs that can be observed in infants.
-Even though they cannot speak coherently, infants will typically show many cues to express how they are feeling.
-An infant with RAD may:
+Some of these reactive attachment disorder symptoms may only be apparent past the age of 5, but there are warning signs that can sometimes be observed in infants.
+Even though they cannot speak coherently, infants typically show many cues to express how they are feeling.
+However, an infant with RAD may:

 - Not smile

 - Avoid eye contact

 - Cry frequently

 - Not want to play with toys or games